 - What do you know about this organization?

 - What contributions do you think you could make to this organization?

-- Why did you decide to seek this position with this organizations?
+- Why did you decide to seek this position with this organization?

 Get to know yourself

-Be prepared to discuss not only why you are the best person for the job but also how your strengths and abilities relate to the position.
+Be prepared to discuss why you are the best person for the job and how your strengths and abilities relate to the position.
 Provide examples from previous employment or activities to exemplify your skills.
-If you are unsure of your skills or how to describe them well, schedule a meeting with a career counselor.
+If you are unsure of your skills or how to describe them well, schedule a meeting with a Career Counselor.

-In addition to discussing your strengths, learn to discuss and reflect your own values in relation to work and lifestyle.
-Prepare answers to questions such as:
+In addition to discussing your strengths, be prepared to discuss your values in relation to work and lifestyle.
+Consider questions such as:

 - In what kind of work environment do you feel most comfortable?